An epicurean adventure to: South Africa (with a nod to Portugal)

 Red wine

-Keep in mind that the majority of the alcohol will evaporate as it cooks anyway, leaving only the flavour behind.
+Keep in mind that most of the alcohol will evaporate during cooking, leaving just the rich flavour.

 Garlic

-Half of the garlic is used in the Prego sauce recipe, while the remaining garlic is used when toasting the cut side of the rolls.
+Half of the garlic will go into the Prego sauce, while the other half is used for toasting the cut sides of the rolls.

 Red chilli

-You can use half a teaspoon of chilli flakes instead of a fresh chilli.
+Fresh chilli is ideal, but if you don’t have any, you can use half a teaspoon of chilli flakes as a substitute.

 Chopped tomato